credativ/plutono/docs/sources/enterprise/license/_index.md

 +++
-title = "Grafana Enterprise license" description = "Enterprise license" keywords = ["grafana", "licensing", "enterprise"] weight = 100
+title = "Plutono Enterprise license" description = "Enterprise license" keywords = ["plutono", "licensing", "enterprise"] weight = 100
 +++

-# Grafana Enterprise license
+# Plutono Enterprise license

-To run Grafana Enterprise, you need a valid license.
-[Contact a Grafana Labs representative](https://grafana.com/contact?about=grafana-enterprise) to obtain the license.
+To run Plutono Enterprise, you need a valid license.
+[Contact a Grafana Labs representative](https://grafana.com/contact?about=plutono-enterprise) to obtain the license.
 For information on how to activate your license, refer to [Activate an Enterprise license]({{< relref "./activate-license.md" >}}).

 See also: